-- If your health insurance plan is grandfathered or grandmothered, you’re in a separate risk pool from the ACA-compliant plans offered by your health insurer, which means your rate increases for 2021 won’t necessarily match the rate increases you might be seeing in media reports about ACA-compliant plans issued by your insurance company.
+- If your health insurance plan is grandfathered or grandmothered, you’re in a separate risk pool from the ACA-compliant plans offered by your health insurer, which means your rate increases for the coming year won’t necessarily match the rate increases you might be seeing in media reports about ACA-compliant plans issued by your insurance company.
 (There’s no requirement that carriers continue to renew grandfathered and grandmothered plans.
 They can decide to cancel them instead, and replace them with ACA-compliant plans.)

 Headlines about rate increases (or decreases)